-The 2024 course will be held in winter at Mooloolaba in the heart of Queensland's Sunshine Coast, and close to the large southern Qld softwood plantation estates and other types of forests.
-The dates are: Sunday 28th July to Friday 2nd August 2024.
+The 2024 course will be held in winter at Mooloolaba in the heart of Queensland's Sunshine Coast, and close to the large southern Qld softwood plantation estates and some interesting native and hardwood plantation forests.
+The dates are: evening of Sunday 28th July to late morning of Friday 2nd August 2024.

 Scene Setting